Bachelor of Information Technology (Honours)(2U 1I)(Work-Based Learning)

 • completion of ALL Year 1 & 2 subjects (including the five MPU subjects)

-Here are the career pathways for graduates who complete the Bachelor of Information Technology (Hons)(2U 1I)(Work-Based Learning) programme.
+Here are the career pathways for graduates who complete the Bachelor of Information Technology (Honours)(2U 1I)(Work-Based Learning) programme.
 The graduates can further their studies and do a postgraduate degree to further unlock more career pathways.

 • Possible Career Pathways